-To put it another way, the buyer of a binary option that expires at the money will receive a zero payout and the seller will receive the $100.
+To put it another way, buyers of stock indices, forex, or commodities binary option contracts that expire at-the-money will receive a zero payout and the seller will receive the $100.

 Extrinsic and intrinsic value

-Before expiration, an option has extrinsic value, which reflects how likely it is to expire in the money.
-It may also have intrinsic value, if the market is already above its strike price.
+Before expiration, an option has extrinsic value, which reflects how likely it is to expire in-the-money.
+It may also have intrinsic value, if the market price is already above its strike price.

 Exiting trades before expiration